trelau/pyocctlite/.junie/guidelines.md

   ```

 ## Documentation
+- **Tone and Style**: Use passive voice for documentation.
+Avoid using first-person pronouns like "we" or "I".
 - **Python**: Use Google-style or Sphinx-style docstrings for Python methods.
 Document parameters and return types clearly.
 High-level documentation is prioritized.
 - **C++**: No extensive docstrings needed.
 Use brief single-line comments.
 - **Examples**: Every major feature should have a corresponding example in `examples/`